jwashin/jsonrpc2-dart/README.md

 - tests console script (dart:io) functionality

-**server1\_for\_client_test.dart**

-- provides a server for the client test. uses package:start.dart as framework.

 **server2\_for\_client_test.dart**

-- provides an alternative server for the client test. uses package:http_server as framework.
+- provides a server for the client test. uses package:http_server as framework.